AlbertHernandez/github-action-nodejs-template/docs/CONTRIBUTING.md

 npm run test
 ```

+### 💅🏻 Lint

-Also, if you want to run the linter, you can execute:
+If you want to run the linter, you can execute:

 ```shell
 npm run lint
 ```

+### 🐣 Release candidate

 Once we push our code, we will see it will be executed the action we are developing, in this way we can test that everything is working fine, this workflow is located under `.github/workflows/github-action-template.yml`.
 You don't need to change this file, it will run automatically with the changes you are doing.

+In case you want to test this action in a separated repository, you can use the branch name as tag, so you will be able to point to: `AlbertHernandez/github-action-nodejs-template@<branch-name>`.

+### 🚀 Final version

+The process of creating the final version is fully automatized, you just need to merge into the main branch using conventional commits.

+Here, our CI/CD will start doing some magic and we will:

+- Create the tag (the three versions: `v<major>`, `v<major>.<minor>` and `v<major>.<minor>.<patch>`).
+- Update the changelog.
+- Create the release.